 We purchased our pan over 4 years ago as part of the Chicago Metallic Toaster Oven Pan Set.
 I’m not a huge fan of the baking pan in the set (the folded metal edges are a pain to keep clean) but the muffin pan and the mini rack more than make-up for it.

 The muffin pan has handles that extend beyond the pan and can make it too wide for some toaster ovens.
-We highly recommend you review the sizes of all of the pans in the set (including the muffin pan) before purchasing.
+We highly suggest you review the sizes of all of the pans in the set (including the muffin pan) before purchasing.

 A great option for smaller toaster ovens is to use a mini muffin pan.
 I love to use ours to make mini banana muffins using this toaster oven bread recipe.

 I think we got our pan at the grocery store but you can find mini muffin pans online and at pretty much any housewares or department store.